-We have audited the financial statements of the CHARITY ORGANIZATION SUPPORT FUND FOR BUCHA SCHOOL (THE FUND), which comprise:
+We have audited the financial statements of the CHARITY ORGANIZATION SUPPORT FUND FOR BUCHA SCHOOL (the Fund), which comprise:

-- Statement of financial position as at December 31, 2023; - Statement of comprehensive income, statement of changes in net assets and statement of cash flows for the year then ended, and - Notes to the financial statements, including a summary of significant accounting policies.
+- Statement of financial position as at December 31, 2024; - Statement of comprehensive income, statement of changes in net assets and statement of cash flows for the year then ended, and - Notes to the financial statements, including a summary of significant accounting policies.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Fund as of December 31, 2023, its financial performance and cash flows for the year then ended, in accordance with the principal accounting policies set out in Note 4, which have been prepared in accordance with International Financial Reporting Standards (IFRS).
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Fund as of December 31, 2024, its financial performance and cash flows for the year then ended, in accordance with the principal accounting policies set out in Note 4, which have been prepared in accordance with International Financial Reporting Standards (IFRS), as issued by the International Accounting Standards Board.